codefresh-io/docs.codefresh.io/_posts/2023-09-30-sept-release-notes.md

 ### GitOps: ABAC for GitOps applications
 We are excited to bring the power of ABAC for access control to the GitOps platform!
-Create rules and policies that enforce the security that your organization requires, combining authorized users (teams), fine-grained control over entities (applications and rollbacks), support for a wide range of actions (sync, pause/resume rollbacks, and more), and the flexibility of attribute combinations (cluster, namespace, and more)!
+Create rules and policies that enforce the security that your organization requires.
+Combine authorized users (teams), fine-grained control over entities (applications and rollbacks), support for a wide range of actions (sync, pause/resume rollbacks, and more), and the flexibile attribute combinations (cluster, namespace, and more)!

  {% include
 image.html